MainTM/SMSAuth/README.md

 # SMSAuth
 To authenticate the account by SMS and protection.
+(For PMMP)